 I’ve learned a lot about and improved my own communication through improv classes over the years.
 I’m still learning!

 Also, I’ve been a Registered Nurse for over 30 years and have a Masters in Organization & Management!
-Over the last decade, I’ve been teaching healthcare professionals “soft” skills involved in effective communication, collaboration, teamwork, and leadership.
-Skills that are often rooted in emotional intelligence and essential for providing safe care and optimal patient satisfaction while coping with stress and sustaining rewarding careers.
-If you are interested to know more about my work in healthcare, check out my blog, “Confident Voices in Healthcare“.
+Over the last decade, I’ve been teaching healthcare professionals skills required for effective communication, collaboration, teamwork, and leadership.
+Skills that are rooted in emotional intelligence and critical for providing safe care and optimal patient satisfaction while coping with stress and sustaining rewarding careers.
+If you are interested to know more about my work in healthcare, check out my blog, “Confident Voices in Healthcare” or my book: Medical Improv: A New Way to Improve Communication.

-I’ve also been taking improv classes for many years and gradually adapting activities for my students.
+I’ve been taking improv classes for many years and gradually adapting activities for my students.
 I found that many activities could be used to teach emotional intelligence and communication skills while having a lot of fun.
-I soon discovered and joined worldwide efforts to apply improv in this way including a subspecialty called “Medical Improv”.
-I soon discovered and have joined worldwide efforts to apply improv in healthcare and published a train-the-trainer resource so that other leaders can bring these fun activities to their staff!
 Now I want to teach these activities to a broader audience in my hometown!

 Is PILL Improv Comedy?